benjymous/annotations/sandman/sandman.07.md

      idiot, full of sound and fury.....signifying --- nothing.
 					- Macbeth Act 5, Scene 5

-Page 1:  These people are walkons.
+Page 1:  These people are walk-ons.

 This story had been teased in the previous issue as having the title "WAITING FOR THE END OF THE WORLD..." which is the name of a song Elvis Costello wrote